-If you want to make a claim, you'll have to contact the bank who provided you with the card within 120 days of when your goods should have been delivered.
 If the goods are faulty or your card was used fraudulently, contact your bank within 120 days of when you are first made aware of this.

 Ask them to initiate the Chargeback process and a dispute will be opened by your bank, who will investigate the matter and refund your money when this is settled.